← Guides

 • The leasing company if the car is on a contract hire

-You may not have easy access to it.
+You may not have easy access to it, but you need a photo of both sides of the V5C to apply.
 Your options:

-3. Get a VE103B — a DVLA certificate for taking vehicles abroad (£5, 5 working days)
+3. Get a VE103B - a DVLA certificate for taking the vehicle abroad (£5, 5 working days); worth carrying on the trip, though it does not replace the V5C for your application

 Who pays?